In honour of Father’s Day, we find out how to address the struggles of this oft-forgotten group

 “I’m sure when we speak to employees during onboarding, they would have forgotten the HR policies, so we send them nuggets of information to remind them and think about how they can use the tools,” he said.

-Shopee also has regular family-related events, one-on-one sessions with employees, as well as chat groups on social platforms to offer employees support when needed.
+Shopee also has regular family-related events, as well as one-on-one sessions, including setting up chat groups on social platforms to offer employees support when needed.
 With the one-on-one sessions, Shopee aims to “win the hearts and minds” of managers to better embrace pro-family issues.

 “It is tough as managers are bombarded with so many responsibilities,” he said.
 “Not only do they have to get their job portfolio done well, but they have to groom and motivate their team, take care of working mums…One of the few messages we tell managers is to be a bit more understanding, but naturally I think it’s challenging.